-For good results, a PCB with at least four layers is recommended.
-This allows the needed versatility for control circuitry interconnections with optimal placement, power planes for ground, input and output power, and wide interconnection traces in the remainder of the power delivery current paths.
-Keep in mind that each square unit of 1 ounce copper trace has a resistance of $\sim\!0.53~\text{m}\Omega$ at room temperature.

-Whenever high currents must be routed between PCB layers, vias should be used liberally to create several parallel current paths.
-Then, the resistance and inductance introduced by these current paths is minimized, and the via current rating is not exceeded.

-If critical signal lines (including the output voltage sense lines of the ADP3188) must cross through power circuitry, it is best if a signal ground plane can be interposed between those signal lines and the traces of the power circuitry.
-This serves as a shield to minimize noise injection into the signals at the expense of making signal ground noisier.

-An analog ground plane should be used around and under the ADP3188 as a reference for the components associated with the controller.
-This plane should be tied to the nearest output decoupling capacitor ground and not tied to any other power circuitry to prevent power currents from flowing in it.

-The components around the ADP3188 should be located close to the controller with short traces.
-The most important traces to keep short, and away from other traces, are the FB and CSSUM pins.
-The output capacitors should be connected as close as possible to the load (or connector), for example, a microprocessor core, that receives the power.
-If the load is distributed, the capacitors should also be distributed and generally be in proportion to where the load tends to be more dynamic.

-Avoid crossing any signal lines over the switching power path loop, as described next.
+- For good results, a PCB with at least four layers is recommended.
+This allows the needed versatility for control circuitry interconnections with optimal placement; power planes for ground, input, and output power; and wide interconnection traces in the remainder of the power delivery current paths. - Note: Each square unit of 1 ounce copper trace has a resistance of \sim 0.53 m Ω at room temperature. - Whenever high currents must be routed between PCB layers, vias should be used liberally to create several parallel current paths.
+Then, the resistance and inductance introduced by these current paths is minimized, and the via current rating is not exceeded. - If critical signal lines, including the output voltage sense lines of the ADP3190/ADP3190A, must cross through power circuitry, it is best if a signal ground plane can be interposed between those signal lines and the traces of the power circuitry.
+This serves as a shield to minimize noise injection into the signals at the expense of making signal ground noisier. - Use an analog ground plane around and under the ADP3190/ADP3190A as a reference for the components associated with the controller.
+This plane should be tied to the nearest output decoupling capacitor ground and not tied to any other power circuitry.
+This prevents power currents from flowing in the ground plane. - Locate the components around the ADP3190/ADP3190A close to the controller with short traces.
+The most important traces to keep short, and away from other traces, are the FB pin and the CSSUM pin.
+Connect the output capacitors as close as possible to the load (or connector), for example, a microprocessor core that receives the power.
+If the load is distributed, the capacitors should also be distributed and generally be in proportion to where the load tends to be more dynamic. - Avoid crossing any signal lines over the switching power path loop, as described in the Power Circuitry Recommendations section.